nrwl/nx/nx-dev/nx-dev/public/documentation/11.4.0/node/getting-started/getting-started.md

 # Getting Started

-Nx is a suite of powerful, extensible dev tools that help you develop, test, build, and scale Node applications.
+Nx is a powerful and extensible build framework that helps you develop, test, build, and scale Node applications.

 ## Create Nx Workspace